linien-org/linien/README.md

 -   **All included**: Sinusoidal modulation (up to 50 MHz), demodulation, filtering and servo implemented on the FPGA.
 -   **Client-server architecture**: Autonomous operation on RedPitaya.
-    One or multiple GUI clients or scripts can connect to the server.
+    One or multiple GUI clients or python clients can connect to the server.
--   **Autolock**: Click and drag over a line, and linien will automatically approach it and lock to it.
+-   **Autolock**: Click and drag over a line, and Linien will automatically approach it and lock to it.
--   **Lock detection**: linien is capable of detecting loss of lock.
+-   **Lock detection**: Linien is capable of detecting loss of lock.
--   **Automatic relocking**: in that case, it can relock automatically using the autolock.
+-   **Automatic relocking**: in that case, it relocks autonomously.
--   **Machine learning**: in order to optimize the signal, linien uses machine learning to find the best spectroscopy parameters
+-   **Machine learning** is used to tune the spectroscopy parameters in order to optimize the signal
 -   **Remote-controllable**: The client libraries can be used to control or monitor the spectroscopy lock with python.
--   **Combined FMS+MTS**: Supports dual-channel spectroscopy that can be used to implement [combined FMS+MTS](https://arxiv.org/pdf/1701.01918.pdf)
+-   **Combined FMS+MTS**: Linien supports dual-channel spectroscopy that can be used to implement [combined FMS+MTS](https://arxiv.org/pdf/1701.01918.pdf)
 -   **Logging**: Use
     [linien-influxdb](https://github.com/hermitdemschoenenleben/linien-influxdb)
     to log the lock status to influxdb.
--   **TTL status**: Outputs the lock status via TTL
+-   **Second integrator** on (slow) analog output 0
+-   **Additional analog outputs** may be used using the GUI or python client (ANALOG_OUT 1, 2 and 3)
+-   **16 GPIO outputs** may be programmed (e.g. for controlling other devices)

 ![image](https://raw.githubusercontent.com/hermitdemschoenenleben/linien/master/docs/screencast.gif)